github/codeql/cpp/change-notes/2021-08-24-implicit-downcast-from-bitfield.md

 lgtm,codescanning
-* Extend query `ImplicitDowncastFromBitfield` to detect implicit downcast on references
+* The query `cpp/implicit-bitfield-downcast` now accounts for C++ reference types, which leads to more true positive results.